Wiktorxd-1/somtomorrow/README.md

 # Somtomorrow

-A next-gen Somtoday webapp that works how students want it to work.
+A next-gen Somtoday web app that works how students want it to work.
 Built with the amazing Flask framework and the Jinja templating engine.
 It's currently still a prototype, but what we have already built is quite great :D